quietlychris/nav_and_whimsy/documentation/src/README.md

 # Introduction to Nav_and_Whimsy

 Hi there!
-This is the documentation for the nav_and_whimsy project, which uses the GitBook format.
+This is the documentation for the nav_and_whimsy project, which uses the *mdbook* format.
 To start, there's some important information:
 - __UNSTABLE__.
 Seriously.
 Things are broken and seriously changed about every time they're touched.
 - The documentation is open to change.
 The primary structure is to have